samlist21/Dewey/README.md

 - You can FTP into Dewey at an IP address above.
 Anonymous gets you limited file access.
 SCP gets you fill directory access.
 - If Dewey crashes for some reason and the terminal window gets messed up (i.e. you can't see what you are typing) then use the command type> reset   in the terminal and it will fix the terminal display.
 - Power off to Charge the Batteries.
 Dewey's batteries are not charged while switches are up.
 This may or may not be a good things but is the way it is.
-- If you are writing or changing any Arduino code that uses the serial pport make sure to put in a delay of 2 seconds delay(2000); so that the Arduino has time to switch to programming mode before the program runs.
+- If you are writing or changing any Arduino code that uses the serial port make sure to put in a delay of 2 seconds delay(2000); so that the Arduino has time to switch to programming mode before the program runs.
 This will help if you are trying to download a program while the Arduino is sending serial information out the port.
 Also if that does not work try loading in the example Blinky program and possibly hitting the reset button while programming to get a "default" program in before loading real code.
 - The rest button may be useed while loadign programs if you have trouble.
 Remember the serial port is shared with the programming port on the Arduino.